Trip Summary and Itinerary Map

 Arrive into Ushuaia, the southernmost city in the world, at any time.
 An arrival transfer to your hotel is included.

 Today we will embark on the expedition vessel.
-Group embarkation is set for 4:00 pm.
 The morning is free to do any last minute shopping or an optional excursion to the Tierra Del Fuego National Park or a good hike up to the Martial Glacier.
-The evening is spent on board the ship watching the sunset over the Beagle Channel.
+Embark in the afternoon and the evening is spent sailing along the Beagle Channel.

 Please note while it is our intention to adhere to the itinerary described below, there is a certain amount of flexibility built into the itinerary and on occasion, it may be necessary, or desirable to make alterations.
 On the first day on board, your Expedition Leader will give you an expedition overview.

-As we make the passage east you have time to become acquainted with the ship and frequent the common areas that include the lounge, dining hall, library and lecture hall where we meet our guides, ship's crew and lecturers.
-We also begin the lecture and information sessions to learn the extraordinary human and natural history of the Antarctic region.
+You also have time to become acquainted with the ship and frequent the common areas that include the lounge, dining hall, library and lecture hall where you will meet your guides, ship's crew and lecturers.

 The Antarctic Peninsula and the South Shetland Islands abound with wildlife activity.
 Penguins gather with their fast-growing chicks, whales are seen in great numbers, seals haul out onto ice floes and beaches, and numerous seabirds trail in our wake.
 We may visit scientists working in modern research bases, and there is plenty of time to enjoy the sheer beauty and the breathtaking scenery of ice-choked waterways, blue and white icebergs, impressive glaciers and rugged snow-capped mountains.
 The Peninsula also has a remarkable history and, during the voyage, we will learn about some of the most important and dramatic expeditions to this remote corner of the world.
 Keeping a lookout from the Bridge or the deck of the ship, as we thread our way along the continent, you'll feel the same sense of excitement as many of those early explorers.